emmawalshdev/kaytea_art/TESTING.md

 [JSHint](https://jshint.com/) was used to validate all JavaScript code.

-* All errors found, were concerend with missing semicolons.
+* All errors found, were concerned with missing semicolons.
 These were added to rectify the code.

 * All warnings are not critical and have been safely ignored.
 The use of 'let' which is available in ES6 was flagged.